jakeread/tinynets/README.md

             send packet to all ports as ack flood

 elseif packet is standard flood:
-    if LUT does not already have source address: add entry to LUT
-    if I am destination:
+	remove packet src. from LUT at that port if it exists if I have not yet seen this flood: if I am destination:
 			process data in packet
-        open window for duplicate packet elimination
-        check previous duplicates
+			reply with ACK
 		else:
+			increment hop count
 			if LUT has destination address:
-            send packet to port which minimizes C(hops, buffer) = hops + \lambda*buffer over all ports
+				send packet to port which minimizes C(hops, buffer) = hops + \lambda*buffer as standard packet
 			else:
 				send packet to all ports

 elseif packet is ack flood
-    if LUT does not already have source address: add entry to LUT
-    if I am destination:
+    remove packet src. from LUT at that port if it exists if I am destination:
-        process acknowledgement, increment window
+        process acknowledgement
-        open timer for duplicate ack elimination
-        check previous duplicates
     else:
+		increment hop count
         if LUT has destination address:
-            send packet to port which minimizes C(hops, buffer) = hops + \lambda*buffer over all ports
+            send packet to port which minimizes C(hops, buffer) = hops + \lambda*buffer as standard ACK
         else:
             send packet to all ports